meteyilmazbas1/DSA210-Project/README.md

 ## Overview
 Climate change increasingly affects global agricultural commodities, especially coffee.
 This project examines how temperature and precipitation changes in major coffee-producing countries (Brazil, Colombia, Ethiopia, Vietnam) relate to Arabica coffee price fluctuations.
-The study integrates economic data (coffee prices) with climate data to reveal possible environmental influences on market volatility.
+The study integrates coffee prices with climate data to reveal possible environmental influences on market volatility.

 ## Research Questions
 1. How do temperature and rainfall changes influence Arabica coffee prices?